 The actuary has provided a detailed breakdown of Fund assets in accordance with the requirements of IAS19.
 This analysis distinguishes between the nature and risk of those assets, and to further break them down between those with a quoted price in an active market, and those that are not quoted.
-The asset split for GwE is assumed to be in the same proportion to the Fund's asset allocation as at 31 December 2022.
+The asset split for the Joint Committee is assumed to be in the same proportion to the Fund's asset allocation as at 31 December 2023.
 The split is shown in the table below.
-The actuary estimates the bid value of the Fund's assets as at 31 March 2023 to be £2.771bn based on information provided by the Administering Authority and allowing for index returns where necessary.
-Only a portion of the Fund is relevant to the GwE.
+The actuary estimates the bid value of the Fund's assets as at 31 March 2024 to be £3.05bn based on information provided by the Administering Authority and allowing for index returns where necessary.
+Only a portion of the Fund is related to GwE.